rtbrick/bngblaster/docsrc/sources/streams.rst

 This option can be used stand-alone to verify firewall filters or together with the new NAT option to verify NAT TCP streams.

-For now, TCP flags (SYN, …) are statically set to SYN but this could be adopted if needed.
+For now, TCP flags (SYN, …) are statically set to SYN but this could be adapted if needed.

 Stream Iterators
 ~~~~~~~~~~~~~~~~